 Catalytic Combustion with Excess O2 Measurement: Meets need for speed, but not speciation or accuracy

-It is possible to burn a fuel and measure the heated emitted.
+It is possible to burn a fuel and measure the heat emitted.
 This measurement principle is based on the measurement of residual oxygen after catalytic combustion of the flare or fuel gas.
 A small sample flow is mixed continuously with dry air in a constant fixed ratio.
 This ratio depends on the gas composition and is determined on a case by case basis.
 Using an electrical heated catalytic oven, the air fuel mixture is fully burned.
 The residual oxygen is measured by a zirconium oxide cell.
 This residual oxygen content, which equates to that remaining after the fuel has been combusted, provides a measurement of the Combustion Air Requirement and correlates well to the Wobbe Index of the gas.
 This method also requires a density measurement to enable calorific value determination.

 Like PGCs these analyzers have lifetime cost of ownership concerns.
 Zirconia sensors are a consumables, operating at high temperatures (> 600 degrees C).
 These catalytic devices need periodic replacement.
 In addition, this technique does not provide speciation.

 Inferential Analyzers: Meets needs of speed and accuracy within confined concentrations, but not speciation